An Expectation-Maximization Algorithm for Training Clean Diffusion Models from Corrupted Observations: Introduction

 However, a major limitation of DM-based solvers is their reliance on substantial volumes of high-quality, clean signals for pre-training—a requirement often infeasible in real-world settings, especially for scientific and biomedical imaging.
 In contrast, corrupted noisy observations with differentiable forward models are easier to acquire, such as blurred images from mobile photography or 2D projections of 3D structures in X-ray computed tomography (CT)~\cite{wang2021dudotrans, reed2021dynamic} and cryogenic electron microscopy (cryo-EM)~\cite{zhong2021cryodrgn, ye2023recovering}.
 Our paper seeks to answer a pivotal question: Can a DM be effectively trained to solve inverse problems primarily using large-scale corrupted observations?
 This presents a chicken-egg dilemma: training an accurate DM requires clean images, but reconstructing clean images from corrupted observations requires a good DM.

 Utilizing the Expectation-Maximization (EM) framework, we introduce a novel approach called EMDiffusion.
 This approach initializes with a diffusion prior trained on a minimal set of clean images, then alternates between two steps across multiple iterations: reconstructing clean images from corrupted observations using the current diffusion prior (E-step), and refining the DM parameters based on these reconstructions (M-step).
 The sparse clean data provides a good initialization of the DM's manifold, preventing collapse into a distorted or biased distribution characterized solely by corrupted inputs.
 Each E-M iteration leverages the current diffusion prior to generate cleaner reconstructions from the corrupted data, and these enhanced reconstructions then update the DM, providing an improved prior for the next iteration.
-This cycle continues, with the generated samples and DM progressively converging toward the true clean data distribution.
+This cycle continues, with the generated samples and DM progressively converging toward local optima, which equals to approximate the true clean data distribution.
+The forward operator and noise process do not affect this type of convergence but only influence the convergence speed by determining the amount of information in the corrupted observations.

 We validate the generalizability and effectiveness of EMDiffusion through extensive experiments, applying it to diverse imaging inverse problems across various datasets, including {random inpainting, denoising, and deblurring}, and achieving compelling results.